 Molly Watson, Local Foods Expert for The Spruce, is a writer, a recipe developer, and a frequent locavore.
-Here she explores the wide and wonderful world of local foods with tips for finding local foods, as well as delicious recipes so you can cook and eat the local foods you find.
+She loves to explore the wide and wonderful world of local foods with tips for finding local foods, as well as delicious recipes that let the natural flavor of local foods shine.

-If you like simple ingredients deliciously prepared, check out Molly's latest cookbook, Bowls!, was published by Chronicle Books in spring 2017.
+If you like simple ingredients deliciously prepared, check out Molly's latest cookbook, Bowls!
+(Chronicle Books, 2017).

 You might also like her last cookbook, Greens + Grains: Deliciously Healthful Meals (Chronicle Books, 2014).